moneybutton/yours-channels/docs/yours-lightning-protocol.md

     builder/sender and to be owned by the owner/receiver.
-- Explanation: When you want to make a payment to someone, either to the agent on the other side of the channel or to someone else they are connected to, you need to send a MsgPay.
+- Explanation: When you want to make a payment to someone, either to the agent on the other side of the channel or to someone else they are connected to, you need to send a MsgUpdate.
+When an agent sends a MsgUpdate, they expect the other agent to send a MsgUpdate as well with the complementary commitment transaction.

-### MsgPayRes
-- Command: 'pay-res'
-- Arguments:
-  - commitmentTxBuilder: A partially signed TxBuilder object created by the builder/sender and to be owned by the owner/receiver.
-- Explanation: This is always sent in response to a MsgPay.
-If you do not like the MsgPay, then you can close the channel and send a MsgError instead.

 ### MsgSecret
 - Command: 'secret'